Seiya Suzuki Player Props: Cubs vs. Padres

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Seiya Suzuki?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Seiya Suzuki At The Plate

-- Suzuki is hitting .293 with nine doubles, a triple, six home runs and 22 walks.
+- Suzuki is batting .288 with nine doubles, a triple, six home runs and 23 walks.

-- Among the qualifying hitters in MLB, he ranks 24th in batting average, 16th in on-base percentage, and 40th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 16th, and he is 50th in the league in slugging.

-- Looking at the 41 games he has played this season, he's hit a long ball in five of them (12.2%), and in 3.4% of his trips to the dish.
+- In 11.9% of his games this season, he has hit a home run, and 3.4% of his trips to the plate.

-- Suzuki has picked up an RBI in 36.6% of his games this season, with more than one RBI in 7.3% of his games.
-He has also driven in three or more runs in one contest.
+- Suzuki has had an RBI in 15 games this year (35.7%), including three multi-RBI outings (7.1%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 18 times this year (43.9%), including one multi-run game.
+- In 18 of 42 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.